Record number of Sheridan graduates front and centre at the Stratford Festival

 For more about Sheridan’s Bachelor of Music Theatre Performance, click here

-For more about Sheridan’s Technical Production for Theatre and Live Events, click here
+For more about Sheridan’s Technical Production for Performing Arts Industry, click here

 For more about this year’s Stratford Festival line-up, click here

 - Sheridan to offer Canada’s first osteopathy degree in the postsecondary system

 - Sheridan tops Forbes Canada's Best Employers list